abdel-moumen-abdel-raouf/es6-audit-core/README.md

 - `HealthCheckManager` (health/health-check-manager.js) — internal module

-## Testing & Development
+Testing & Development

-- Tests: a `tests/` directory exists; no test runners or scripts are defined in `package.json`.
+- Tests: see `tests/basic.test.js`.
+Run them with `npm test` (package.json defines the script).
+- CI: GitHub Actions workflow is included at `.github/workflows/ci.yml` to run tests on push/PR.
 - Build: source is plain ES Modules JavaScript; no build step is required for Node.
 - Editor/Tooling: see `jsconfig.json` for ES2020 target and module resolution.
 - Local verification: